playnomi/moai-dev/3rdparty/AdColony-iOS-SDK-master/README.md

 Sample Applications:
 ----------------------------------
-Included are three sample apps to use as examples and for help on AdColony integration.
+Included are three sample apps to use as examples and for help on AdColony integration, each of which has been written in Swift and ObjC.
 The basic app allows users to launch an ad, demonstrating simple usage of AdColony.
 The currency app demonstrates how to implement videos-for-virtual currency (V4VC) to enable users to watch videos in return for in-app virtual currency rewards (with currency balances stored client-side).
-The advanced app demonstrates advanced topics such as multiple zones and playing ads in apps with audio and music.
+The Instant-Feed app demonstrates recommended usage of AdColony's native ad unit within the context of a social feed application.

 Legal Requirements:
 ----------------------------------
+By downloading the AdColony SDK, you are granted a limited, non-commercial license to use and review the SDK solely for evaluation purposes.
+If you wish to integrate the SDK into any commercial applications, you must register an account with [AdColony](https://clients.adcolony.com/signup) and accept the terms and conditions on the AdColony website.

-You must accept the terms and conditions on the AdColony website by registering in order to legally use the AdColony SDK.
-U.S. based companies will need to complete the W-9 form and send it to us, as well as complete the section on payment information on clients.adcolony.com, before publisher payments can be issued.
+Note that U.S. based companies will need to complete the W-9 form and send it to us before publisher payments can be issued.

 Contact Us: